Skip to content

 @nestarc/paginationCursor + offset pagination with filters

-@nestarc/idempotencyIETF-standard idempotency with response replay
+@nestarc/idempotencyIETF draft-07-compatible idempotency with response/header replay

 @nestarc/outboxTransactional outbox for reliable domain events